ibm-developer-skills-network/jbbmo-Introduction-to-Git-and-GitHub/README.md

-git m# Introduction to Git and GitHub
+# Introduction to Git and GitHub

 ## Simple Interest Calculator